Our dedication to Racial Equality and Social Justice (RESJ) spans decades. Learn more about our RESJ Initiative

 Schedule

-This year-long program runs August through June.
+This year-long program runs from August through June.
 It includes a 15-day August intensive and monthly one- or two-day class sessions (four days in April) and two monthly evening sessions.

-The application deadline is April 26, 2021 for the 2021-22 cohort.
+The application deadline is April 26, 2023 for the 2023-24 cohort.

 Tuition